-- J. Environmental Review Compliance (CEQA & NEPA if applicable) must be complete for the proposed EEM project in order to submit an application.
-County Clerk stamped and filed copies of the final environmental review documents - whether exempt or not - must be submitted to Agency with the grant application.
-(Appendix J). - K. Plant Palette Water use efficiency is an essential consideration in the design and management of California landscapes.
+- J. CEQA Compliance must be complete for the proposed EEM project and final compliance documents submitted to the State with the grant application (Appendix J). - K. Plant Palette Water use efficiency is an essential consideration in the design and management of California landscapes.
 Best Management Practices and strategies that increase water conservation should be identified and implemented.
-Successful projects will be those where plant selection is based on the appropriate and approved planting palettes for that specific California climate zone and where applicable, do not conflict with CAL FIRE's tree planting standards and specifications.
+Examples include planting native, drought-tolerant and low water use vegetation, enabling groundwater recharge, and using recycled water for irrigation.
+Plant selection should be based on the appropriate and approved planting palettes for that specific California climate zone and where applicable, not conflict with CAL FIRE's tree planting standards and specifications.
 Temperature and moisture conditions, climate adaptation and long term water usage will be taken into consideration when evaluating proposed plantings.
 Limited inclusion of any non-natives (exotics) in the plant palette may be allowed, but must be approved by Agency.